ssec-jhu/flfm-ij-plugin/CONTRIBUTING.md

-# Contributing to package_name
+# Contributing to flfm_ij_plugin

-Thank you for your interest in contributing to package_name!
+Thank you for your interest in contributing to flfm_ij_plugin!
 As a contributor, you’ll work from your fork of the main repository.
 This document outlines the steps to set up your development environment, guidelines for coding, and instructions for submitting contributions.

 ## Repository Information